 The feast will feature the traditional Thanksgiving turkey with dressing and gravy, as well as delicious ham and all the side dishes such as collard greens, sweet and mashed potatoes, soups and chowders, ice cream, assorted pies, and more.

-For more information or to purchase your ticket, please call 252-728-5225, stop in at the Welcome Center, or visit www.beauforthistoricsite.org.
+For more information or to purchase your ticket, please call 252-728-5225 or stop in at the Welcome Center.
 The event will be held rain or shine on the Beaufort Historic Site grounds.
 All proceeds benefit the Beaufort Historical Association and its restoration and educational programs.